An Optimal Design Framework for Lasso Sign Recovery: Introduction

-where $UE^*(s^2)$ is the optimal $UE(s^2)$ value for the given $n$ and $p$, and $UE(s)=\sum_{0\leq i < j \leq p} s_{ij}$.
-The ideal design under $Var(s+)$ has an $\Smat$ with off-diagonal $s_{ij}$'s with low variance and a small, positive mean.
-Simulation studies showed $Var(s+)$-optimal designs (with $c=0.8$) performed similarly to other optimal SSDs under the GDS, but when the nonzero elements of $\zvec$ were all positive, the $Var(s+)$-optimal design had consistently better support recovery properties.
-Section~3 provides a rigorous justification for this phenonmenon.
+where $\text{UE}^*(s^2)$ is the optimal $\text{UE}(s^2)$ value for the given $n$ and $p$, and $\text{UE}(s)=2/(p(p+1)) \sum_{0\leq i < j \leq p} s_{ij}$.
+The ideal structure of $\Smat$ under $\text{Var}(s+)$ is notably non-orthogonal, having average off-diagonal elements equal to a small, positive constant, making $\text{Var}(s)=0$ while satisfying the constraints on $\text{UE}(s^2)$ and $\text{UE}(s)$.
+Simulation studies showed $\text{Var}(s+)$-optimal designs (with $c=0.8$) performed similarly to other optimal SSDs under the GDS, but when the effect directions were known in advance (i.e. the nonzero signs of $\betavec$ were all positive), the $\text{Var}(s+)$-optimal design had better support recovery properties.
+The simulation studies mentioned above only perform relative comparisons of SSDs generated by heuristic criteria and so do not answer the following open problems: \begin{enumerate} \item How well do existing heuristic criteria find SSDs that maximize the probability of support recovery across all possible SSDs? \item Why does the $\text{Var}(s+)$-criterion identify SSDs with better support recovery probability when the active effects have positive signs? \end{enumerate} The theory developed in this paper answers both of these problems.

-\cite{singh2022selection} also noted the disconnect between the heuristic criteria and penalized estimation.
-They proposed a Pareto front optimization of two new heuristic criteria motivated by the restricted isometry property \citep{candes_tao2007} and irrepresentable condition \citep{gai2013model} of the GDS.
-These criteria are relaxations of orthogonality and an $\X$ having such properties achieves desirable behavior of its corresponding GDS.
-The optimal designs of \cite{singh2022selection} do not actually possess these two properties, and so may not maximize the probability of support/sign recovery.

-The Dantzig selector and its statistical properties are closely related to the lasso estimator \citep{meinshausen2007discussion, lounici2008sup, bickel2009simultaneous, james2009dasso, asif2010lasso}. \citet{draguljic_etal2014} show, in a screening design context, that the two perform similarly in terms of support recovery.
-The lasso is more mathematically tractable, making its optimal design framework more straightforward.
-Others have considered the role of $\X$ in the statistical properties of the lasso, though not in the context of SSDs.
-Using the lasso's KKT conditions, \cite{zhao2006model} identified the strong irrepresentable condition (SIC) on $\X$ for establishing support recovery consistency \citep{zhang2008sparsity, jia2015preconditioning}. \citet{wainwright2009sharp} and \citet{hastie2019statistical} have studied random design construction where the rows of $\X$ are independently generated from $N(\zerovec,\Sigma)$.
-These random constructions are important to the overall theory of the lasso, but are inappropriate for SSDs.